-“Evening, general.
+“Evening, sir.
 What can I do for you?”
 Busey was immediately on guard.

 “I’ll be brief.
 Peter Carington is making a statement within the hour.”
 Carington was the NATO secretary general.
 “He is going to publicly announce that NATO is officially mobilizing.”

 “God,” Busey breathed.
 “What took him so long?”

 “I know,” General John Galvin chuckled.
 “Just a formality at this point, really.
 But I thought you should know.”

 “I appreciate it, sir.
 Since I have you on the line, is there anything else going on that I should be aware of?”
 The direct line from Brussels to Busey’s office was one of the most secure telephone lines in the world.

-SACEUR was quiet for a long moment before responding, “The diplomatic efforts have closed down almost entirely.
-They weren’t making progress anyhow.
+SACEUR was quiet for a long moment before responding, “The diplomatic efforts have shut down almost entirely.
+No progress was being made anyhow.
 Ready your command for action, Jim,” Galvin spoke slow and deliberately.
-“I’m guessing we have maybe another two days of peace left at best.”
+“I’m guessing we have maybe forty-eight hours of peace left if we’re lucky.”